 General Statement of Duties

-Under the supervision of the Program and Policy Associate, the Advocacy Intern will:
+Under the supervision of the Public Policy and Advocacy Manager, the Advocacy Intern will:

 - Research and analyze various topics, organizations, and key influencers in advocacy areas of interest

 - Update a best practices document for how the advocacy committee should operate

 - Assist in the preparation for advocacy meetings and events